Flying high over the city on the Orlando StarFlyer ride at International Drive

 Shopping and Dining Galore

-Within a 20-minute drive of Disney World is the Florida Mall, Orlando International Premium Outlets and Mall at Millenia, boasting luxury shops such as Bulgari, Versace and Tiffany & Co.
+Within a 20-minute drive of Walt Disney World is The Florida Mall, Orlando International Premium Outlets and Mall at Millenia, boasting luxury shops such as Bulgari, Versace and Tiffany & Co.
 You can easily pass the time from lunch to late night at Disney Springs, which bursts with shopping, dining and entertainment options from casual to trendy to upscale.
-Universal CityWalk also packs in the good times; eat, shop, dance, catch a show by Blue Man Group or see a concert at the Hard Rock Café.
+Universal CityWalk also packs in the good times; eat, shop, dance or see a concert at Hard Rock Café.

-When hunger calls, you’ll have a tough time deciding where to go.
-You’ll find upscale dining (Orlando is home to 17 James Beard Award-nominated or -winning chefs), international flavors (about 40 ethnic cuisines are represented) and health-conscious (Orlando is ranked a top vegan- and vegetarian-friendly destination by Livability and WalletHub).
+When hunger calls, you’ll have a tough time deciding where to go — including 33 Michelin Guide restaurants.
+You’ll find upscale dining (Orlando is home to 17 James Beard Award-honored chefs), international flavors (about 40 ethnic cuisines are represented) and health-conscious (Orlando is ranked a top vegan- and vegetarian-friendly destination by Livability and WalletHub).

 Walt Disney World Resort is so large that all of Manhattan island could fit inside it.

 The Hogwarts™ Express train in The Wizarding World of Harry Potter™ at Universal Orlando Resort is an exact replica of the one from the Harry Potter™ ﬁlms.